Quicr/laps/docs/relay-protocol.md

 #### Sending/Receiving Control Messages

 Control messages are exchanged over a QUIC bi-directional stream.
 The peer that makes the connection is required to create the bi-directional stream that will be used for control messaging.
 All control messages will go over this QUIC stream.
 [Connect](#connect-message) is required to be the first message exchanged on a new connection.
 To exchange this message, the client **MUST** create the control bi-directional QUIC stream.
 The server side will latch onto this stream to send back responses and subsequent control messages to the client.
 The latching allows the client to recreate the control bi-directional stream if needed.
 The server will latch and move to the new stream based on received control messages from the client.
-At no point can two bi-directional controls streams be in use.
+At no point can two bi-directional control streams be in use.
 To ensure this, the server will reset the previous control bidir stream if it wasn't already reset/fin closed.

 ### (2) Data Peering

-Data peering is used to forward data objects in a [pipeline fashion](#pipelining).
+Data peering is used to forward data objects in a [pipeline fashion](#pipeline-forwarding).
 Data peering can operate in **uni-directional** or **bi-directional** modes.

 In bi-directional mode, data peering will reuse the connection to send data back to the peer.
 This is to support NAT and/or firewall constraints.

 In uni-directional mode, the peer is used only for receiving data.

 Data peering mode is indicated in the `connect` and `connect_response` messages.

 > [!IMPORTANT]
-> In data peering mode only, the Control bidirectional stream is used to convey [SNS](#data-forwarding)
-> advertisements.
-In this sense, the control stream is always established, even when control peering is
-> not used for the data peer.
+> In data peering mode only, the control bidirectional stream is used to convey [SNS](#data-forwarding) advertisements.
+In this sense, the control stream is always established, even when control peering is not used for the data peer.

 ```mermaid
 ---